covisian/shoelace/docs/pages/components/avatar.md

 ### Name

 When you don't have an image to use, you can set the `name` attribute to show something more personalized than an icon, the initials will be taken from this name and inserted into the avatar.
-If both the name and initials are entered, the initials have priority

 ```html:preview
 <sl-avatar name='name surname' label="Avatar with name: name surname"></sl-avatar>